-editorial – December 2025: Do We Want To Lose Creativity To AI?
+Do We Want To Lose Creativity To AI?
+(Editorial – December 2025)

-Hello everyone
+Hello everyone.

-If you look at the Net as a structure geographically it makes more sense than as a gathering place, broken down into particular languages.
+If you look at the Net as a structure geographically, it makes more sense than as a gathering place, broken down into particular languages.
 From an English-speaking point of view, we’re probably a fairly big section because so many speak English, but other sections are based in different languages and not necessarily accessible unless you can speak/read the language and know what you’re after.
-So you essentially have several villages of different languages and rules, mostly imposed by particular countries and not proportional to the real world only to those who can use it.
-Some websites even restrict where they can be seen beyond their regions but you don’t always come across that too often because the search engines won’t show them outside of such restrictions.
+So you essentially have several villages of different languages and rules, mostly imposed by particular countries and not proportional to the real world, only to those who can use it.
+Some websites even restrict where they can be seen beyond their regions, but you don’t always come across that too often because the search engines won’t show them outside of such restrictions.
 The websites can then be divided into shops, banks, places for knowledge and even social gathering places in each language.
-Other choices are there as well but you get the picture.
-The only difference is that the Net doesn’t reflect climate changes or weather disasters in the outside world other than absence of people.
+Other choices are there as well, but you get the picture.
+The only difference is that the Net doesn’t reflect climate changes or weather disasters in the outside world other than the absence of people.

 Like all villages, the framework gives something to grow with and multiplies out subject to users, people like us.
 Other humans are available, coming from all walks of life.
 Probably the only qualification is being able to use a computer or smartphone.
-Its also amazing how things have progressed in the past 27 years and how much dependency has grown with Internet use.
-Even so, there is still a large proportion of each population who do not use the Net and even those who do, are not computer literate.
+It’s also amazing how things have progressed in the past 27 years and how much dependency has grown with Internet use.
+Even so, there is still a large proportion of each population who do not use the Net, and even those who do are not computer literate.
 To put total reliability on the Net for transactions is not a good idea.
-Even when the older generations die off, there will always be a proportion of any population who just don’t want to use the Net and some, probably for the right reasons.
+Even when the older generations die off, there will always be a proportion of any population who just don’t want to use the Net, and some probably for the right reasons.

 In some respects, a lot of it is an expansion of normal activity, mostly in social media.
-Humans are supposed to be gregarious, only now you can do it from your home or wherever without actually being there which is a sort of contradiction in terms and even use fake names and information.
-It also offers some anonymity so it’s hardly surprising that it gets abused on a regular basis.
-There’s a good argument to only have one identity on-line to wipe out a lot of fakery.
-Although I’m not exactly anti-social, I do tend towards being unsocial or I would never get any work done and I like editing/contributing at SFC.
+Humans are supposed to be gregarious; only now you can do it from your home or wherever without actually being there, which is a sort of contradiction in terms, and even use fake names and information.
+It also offers some anonymity, so it’s hardly surprising that it gets abused on a regular basis.
+There’s a good argument to only have one identity online to wipe out a lot of fakery.
+Although I’m not exactly anti-social, I do tend towards being unsocial, or I would never get any work done, and I like editing/contributing at SFC.

-Its problematic with the Net that people think they can make it through social media or on their own.
+It’s problematic with the Net that people think they can make it through social media or on their own.
 When I read of the number of ‘followers’ each person can have on social media, I wonder how they can keep up with everyone?
-No wonder people wander around with their noses in their mobile phones, other devices are available.
-Do they really keep up or just watchers just reading?
-They must be spending forever keeping up let alone replying.
+No wonder people wander around with their noses in their mobile phones; other devices are available.
+Do they really keep up or are they just watchers just reading?
+They must be spending forever keeping up, let alone replying.
 If nothing else, reading skills are a requisite.
 Outside of families, how can any friendship build up, let alone a proper conversation with so much input?
 This is the observation of an outsider.
 Correct me if I’m wrong.
 We opened an email channel to SFC that is dying of digital cobwebs.
 It’s a lot harder for digital to mimic its paper forefathers.

 Geoff Willmetts